-At half the size of Pluto, Charon is the largest of Pluto's moons and the largest known satellite relative to its parent body.
+At half the size of Pluto, Charon is the largest of Pluto's five moons and the largest known satellite relative to its parent body.
 Pluto-Charon is our solar system's only known double planetary system.
 The same surfaces of Charon and Pluto always face each other, a phenomenon called mutual tidal locking.
 Charon orbits Pluto every 6.4 Earth days.

 How Charon got its Name